-16.3.2.2 Architecture Based on Voisniff-NG Module
+16.3.2.1 Architecture Based on Voisniff-NG Module

-Although the implementation of LI services with captagent is still available and configurable on Sipwise C5, Sipwise suggests deploying a revised solution with its voisniff-ng software module.
+The implementation of LI services with captagent is no longer available and configurable on Sipwise C5, Sipwise requires deploying a revised solution with its voisniff-ng software module.
 This newer implementation also relies on a 3rd party LI provider representing the LI Mediation Function (MF), where Sipwise currently (as of Sipwise C5 version mr4.5.2) cooperates with Group2000, Pine and Utimaco.